4Benj/gcgm-plugin/README.md

 ## Important Notes:
 This plugin is made to run on the current [Development](https://github.com/Grasscutters/Grasscutter/tree/development) branch of Grasscutter. \
-This plugin is in very early development and the web dashboard only displays the default react webpage. \
+This plugin is in very early development and the web dashboard only displays a side panel, so it is not really in a usable state. \
 **If you require support please ask on the [Grasscutter Discord](https://discord.gg/T5vZU6UyeG).
 However, support is not guarenteed.**

 ## Setup